zwebbs/gardnersnake/README.md

 ## <a name="requirements"></a> 2.
 Requirements

 The gardnersnake package requires Python >= 3.7.0.
-Additionally, gardnersnake depends on [jsonschema==4.4.0](https://pypi.org/project/jsonschema/#description).
+Additionally, gardnersnake depends on [jsonschema 4.4.0](https://pypi.org/project/jsonschema/#description).

 ## <a name="installation"></a> 3.
 Installation